raphael-group/MGW/README.md

-# Manifold Gromov-Wasserstein (MGW):
-# Riemannian Metric Learning for Alignment of Spatial Multiomics
+# Riemannian Metric Learning for Alignment of Spatial Multiomics (Manifold Gromov-Wasserstein or MGW)

 This the repository for **["Riemannian Metric Learning for Alignment of Spatial Multiomics."]()** a technique which:
  1. Performs Riemannian metric learning across spatial modalities (multimoics, transcriptomics, and so on) using the Riemannian pull-back metric.